Media articles

 Ninety percent of the items displayed in Victor's museum were found in crumbles and ruins and have been restored over months of tedious work.
 From the small items to the large nailess sugar cane grinder, that Victor has restored without even a picture of the item to guide him.

 Restoring houses for the past five years now, Victor uses his earnings from restoration to fund his growing museum.
-Another interesting fact to note is that, the entire museum has been built using material from hundreds of, houses including everything from the doors and windows.
+Another interesting fact to note is that, the entire museum has been built using material from hundreds of, houses including everything from

 So when he tells you that he might have to leave you at the museum because he has got a call stating that a house is being torn down.'you know that he isn't joking.